 Body caretaking runs parallel to body respect.

 If you respect someone, you’ll probably want to take care of them and treat them well.
-So why can’t the same be true for our bodies?
+So why can’t the same be true for your body?

 Check in with your body and what it needs.